The Anti-Virus Virus

 2. Below the title was a bogus poster name in the format of name@xxxxxxxxx.com

-3. Next was a link which activated the malware download script.
+3. Next was a link that activated the malware download script.

 4. Finally at the bottom of the page was an extensive list of hundreds of keywords that were associated with the works of Shel Silverstein.